athoune/Presentations/03_fastcgi/index.md

 Each webserver handles it differently.
 Even with `lua`.

-Most of time, someone clever gives you the config file, Nginx is no more exotic.
+Most of the time, someone clever gives you the config file, Nginx is no more exotic.

 !SLIDE

 # Delegate static file handling #

-Sometime you need some PHP logic (ACL, concatenating files …) then serving a static file.
+Sometimes you need some PHP logic (ACL, concatenating files …) then serving a static file.
-If you're polite, you iterate over it, read and send parts.
+If you are polite, you iterate over it, read and send parts.
-Or you put it in memory then throwing it.
+Or you put it in memory then throw it.

 Lighty built `X-sendfile` for that.
-Nginx named it `X-Accel-Redirect` and there also a mod\_xsendfile for Apache.
+Nginx named it `X-Accel-Redirect` and there also a *mod\_xsendfile* for Apache.

-The worker's job is done, it's now a webserver job, with `sendfile` optimization and rate limitation.
+The worker's job is done, it is now a webserver job, with `sendfile` optimization and rate limitation.

 !SLIDE

 # PHP-FPM uses recycling #

 No more kleenex strategy.
-PHP-worker is used 500 times.
+A PHP-worker is used 500 times.
-It's a compromise between creation cost and memory leaks.
+It is a compromise between creation cost and memory leaks.

-Crashed workers are recycling earlier.
+Crashed workers are recycled earlier.

 !SLIDE